I wanted to share this story with you on World Compliment Day – Could you compliment a random stranger?

 I can easily and genuinely compliment people that I know but I can’t bring myself to compliment a stranger.
 Is it a British thing?
 Could you compliment a random stranger?

-Today is World Smile Day.
+Today is World Compliment Day.
 Today I’m going to go out of my comfort zone and tell someone they look great.
 Will you join me in boosting someone’s confidence?

 I will be sharing more random acts of kindness during Blogtober.
 In the meantime you might like to read: